emberjs/rfcs/text/0478-tracked-properties-updates.md

 ## Drawbacks

-- The interop story here may a bit confusing for users at first. `@dependencyCompat` should only be used in some cases, and it could unclear when it should be used.
+- The interop story here may a bit confusing for users at first. `@dependentKeyCompat` should only be used in some cases, and it could unclear when it should be used.
 Documentation should help alleviate this, along with clear examples.
 - We're introducing a decorator that will eventually be deprecated and removed